 This button can be used to completely remove a filtering option.

+You will want to scroll down below the list.
 The "Add new filter" button at the bottom of filtering options allows you to add additional filters.

 Configure Result Fields